Dealing with Work and Income

 You will need to lodge your appeal within 10 working days after the Appeal Authority’s decision.

 It’s strongly recommended to get a lawyer to help you with an appeal to the High Court.
-You could apply for Legal Aid, unless you have access to a lawyer you can afford or a lawyer who will take your case for free (see: “Legal Aid”).
+You could apply for Legal Aid, unless you have access to a lawyer you can afford or a lawyer who will take your case for free (see: “Legal Aid and other legal help”).